aticio/testwise/README.md

                             twise.break_even()
                             twise.exit_short(date_close, twise.current_open_pos["tp"], twise.current_open_pos["qty"] / 2, True)
                     else:
-                        # If the bar’s low is closer to bar’s open than the bar’s high, bar movement will be like:
+                        # If the bar’s low is closer to bar’s open than the bar’s high,
+                        # bar movement will be like:
                         # open - low - high - close

                         # In this movement, stop loss operation will be checked before take profit.
-This is because,
-                        # it is assumed that the price will go down firstly.
+                        # This is because, it is assumed that the price will go down firstly.
-                        # For example, if both take profit and stop loss prices are exceeded, it is assumed that
+                        # For example, if both take profit and stop loss prices are exceeded,
-                        # first, stop loss is executed, then take profit will never be reached because
+                        # it is assumed that first, stop loss is executed,
+                        # then take profit will never be reached because
-                        # if the position is fully closed with exit_long twise.pos value will be 0 (which means there is no open position).
+                        # if the position is fully closed with exit_long,
+                        # twise.pos value will be 0 (which means there is no open position).

                         # if the current position is long, here is stop loss logic:
                         if twise.pos == 1 and low[i] < twise.current_open_pos["sl"]: